 Real Many investors think that it would be smart for them to become a real estate agent in addition to being an investor.
-Here’s our take.
+Before we go into this, here’s a refresher on why you need a good agent on your team.
+Here’s our take on whether you should become one.

 You’ll Learn the Industry